-Spotting Fluids
+Spotting Fluid

-When differential sticking occurs, HDC Mk IITM can be used to free the pipe.
-Options should have been discussed before drilling commenced.
+When differential sticking occurs, HDC Mk II[TM] is used to free the pipe.

 Note: It is critical to have the fluid readily available on the rig and apply it within six hours of the stuck pipe occurrence.